 - Distributors, importers, and exporters

-- Regulatory bodies & government agencies in gelatin market
+- Regulatory bodies & government agencies

-- Organizations such as the Food and Drug Administration (FDA), United States Department of Agriculture (USDA), European Food Safety Agency (EFSA), EUROPA, and Food Safety Australia and New Zealand (FSANZ), Gelatin Manufacturers Association Of Asia Pacific (GIMA), Gelatin Manufacturers Of Europe (GMA), South American Gelatin Manufacturers Association (GAGMA), and Gelatin Manufacturers Institute of America (GMA)
+- Organizations such as the Food and Drug Administration (FDA), United States Department of Agriculture (USDA), European Food Safety Agency (EFSA), Food Safety Australia and New Zealand (FSANZ), Gelatin Manufacturers Association Of Asia Pacific (GIMA), Gelatin Manufacturers Of Europe (GMA), South American Gelatin Manufacturers Association (GAGMA), and Gelatin Manufacturers Institute of America (GMA)

 - Intermediary suppliers